pranayga/expl0ring_V8/README.md

 ### CSA, Torque & Builtins
 In the [Builtins](docs/builtins_basics.md) article, we explore how the ECMAScript standard is implemented in V8 (builtins).
-Since V8 needs to produce bytecode, which is platform dependent, a lot of architecture specific tweaks are possible to boost performance.
+Since V8 needs to produce bytecode, which is platform-dependent, a lot of architecture-specific tweaks are possible to boost performance.
 Rather than handcrafting builtins for each of the many platforms, V8 built a higher level assembler, which allows us to write the builtins in near assembly and then compiles it